 Do not plug or block any air outlets and inlets of the heater system.
-It can cause fire when the heater is in use.
-Always fill the diesel tank outside of the boat (refer chapter 4.16).
+This can cause a fire when the heater is in use.
+Always fill the diesel tank outside of the boat (see chapter 4.16).
 Read the Webasto owner's manual carefully as it includes further instructions and warnings.
-Anytec recommends checking all the air and fuel connections for leaks each season..
+Anytec recommends checking all the air and fuel connections for leaks each season.